dougeby/IntuneDocs/intune/help-desk-operators.md

 ## Use the troubleshooting portal

-In the troubleshooting portal, you can select **Select User** to view a users' information.
+In the troubleshooting portal, you can choose **Select user** to view a users' information.
 User information can help you understand the current state of users and their devices.
 The troubleshooting portal shows the following troubleshooting details:
 - **Tenant status**
 - **User status**
 - **Devices**